Association of Christian Schools International: History

-ACSI was founded in 1978 through the merger of three associations: The National Christian School Education Association; The Ohio Association of Christian Schools; and the Western Association of Christian Schools.
+ACSI was founded in 1978 through the merger of three associations: The National Christian School Education Association, The Ohio Association of Christian Schools, and the Western Association of Christian Schools.
 Various international schools have joined the network.

-In 1994 ACSI's primary school and secondary school programs became officially recognized by the National Council for Private School Accreditation (NCPSA).
+Initially headquartered in La Habra, California, the growing organization moved its main offices to Colorado Springs, Colorado in 1994 to support expanded operations and international outreach.
+Later that year, ACSI's primary school and secondary school programs became officially recognized by the National Council for Private School Accreditation (NCPSA).

-In 2023, it had 25,000 member schools in 100 countries.
+By 2025, it will have 25,000 schools in 108 countries.